 ACPHS offers graduate degrees in the following programs.
 Brief descriptions of each program are included on this page.
 To learn more about our programs, please visit the individual program pages.

-Master of Science in Molecular Biosciences
+M.S. in Molecular Biosciences

 The program is interdisciplinary, bringing together basic, applied, and clinical scientists from a number of departments to provide students with individualized, cutting-edge biomedical research training.

 Research areas encompass a broad range of disciplines including molecular genetics, cell biology, biochemistry, pathophysiology, microbiology, immunology, and infectious diseases.

 The program offers courses in core subjects, laboratory research techniques, ethical conduct of science, and a graduate seminar course.
 The primary requirement for the program is the completion of original research and the publication of a thesis describing that research

 The program is designed for students with an earned B.S. or B.A. with satisfactory completion of prerequisites in basic sciences that meet NYSED licensure requirements.

 Graduates from this program are well-prepared for entry-level careers in diagnostic laboratories, biomedical research, as well as further graduate studies.

 The curriculum is designed to prepare students for licensure by the Office of the Professions of the New York State Education Department on completion of the Board of Registry Examination administered by the American Society of Clinical Pathology (ASCP).
 Students certified in Cytotechnology (CT) may qualify for certification in Molecular Biology (MB).

 M.S. in Clinical Laboratory Sciences